The Basics: Overview

-This is a time when some children may start showing signs of depression or eating problems.
+This is also a time when some children may start showing signs of depression or eating problems.

 What are some of the physical changes my child will go through?

 Many kids ages 11 to 14 are going through puberty.
 Puberty is when a child’s body develops into an adult’s body.